ZachOBrien/poetry-generation/README.md

 ## Set up Environment

-This project's dependencies are specified in a `requirements.txt` file, intended for use with Python's built-in `venv` virtual environment tool.
+This project's dependencies are specified in a `requirements.txt` (and `requirements-apple-silicon.txt`) file, intended for use with Python's built-in `venv` virtual environment tool.

 **This project uses Python version 3.9.10.
 You can attempt to install the packages and run the code with a different version of Python and it might work, but using version 3.9.10 is probably best**.